Neuhausen am Rheinfall: Geography

 Neuhausen am Rheinfall has an area, As of 2006, of 8.1 km2.
 Of this area, 14.5% is used for agricultural purposes, while 51.3% is forested.
 Of the rest of the land, 30.9% is settled (buildings or roads) and the remainder (3.2%) is non-productive (rivers or lakes).

 The municipality is located in the Schaffhausen district.
 It used to be a haufendorf village (an irregular, unplanned and quite closely packed village, built around a central square) on the south foot of the Randen range near the Rhine Falls.
 Today it is an industrial city.
+Although it has seen recently also some post-industrial area development.
 It is located on the south-west border of the city of Schaffhausen.
 Until 1938 Neuhausen am Rheinfall was known as Neuhausen.

 The neighboring municipalities are Laufen-Uhwiesen, Flurlingen, Feuerthalen, Schaffhausen, Beringen, Guntmadingen and the German municipality Jestetten, with which it has a border crossing along Zollstrasse to the southwest of town.